animatedmax/spring-data-geode/src/main/markdown/reference/bootstrap-annotations.md

 <div class="paragraph">

-As with other annotations in {sdg-name}'s annotation-based configuration model, both `@EnableDiskStore` and `@EnableDiskStores` have many attributes along with associated configuration properties to customize the `DiskStores` created at runtime.
+As with other annotations in Spring Data for GemFire's annotation-based configuration model, both `@EnableDiskStore` and `@EnableDiskStores` have many attributes along with associated configuration properties to customize the `DiskStores` created at runtime.